Graylog2/graylog2-server/README.md

 **Required Graylog version:** 2.2.0 and later

-This plugin provides an input for the [Elastic Beats (formerly Lumberjack) protocol](https://github.com/logstash-plugins/logstash-input-beats/blob/v2.0.0/PROTOCOL.md) in Graylog which can be used to receive data by log shippers from the logstash-forwards and the Beats family, like Filebeat, Topbeat, Packetbeat, or Winlogbeat.
+This plugin provides an input for the [Elastic Beats (formerly Lumberjack) protocol](https://github.com/logstash-plugins/logstash-input-beats/blob/v2.0.0/PROTOCOL.md) in Graylog which can be used to receive data by log shippers from the logstash-forwards and the Beats family, like Filebeat, Metricbeat, Packetbeat, or Winlogbeat.

 ## Installation